mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ## Overview
 ```

-Return null to discard any metadata.
+Return null to remove all metadata.

 ```md
 # Getting Started